-An extra-wide chute cuts way down on prep work, and 5 end-cap settings make it easy to achieve maximum juice output and extraction.
+The extra-wide chute of this Omega juicer cuts way down on prep work, and five end-cap settings make it easy to achieve maximum juice output and extraction.
 Can be used to extrude pasta, grind coffee and spices, make nut butters and milks, and more.
+Comes with a 15-year warranty.

 Its high price tag and large footprint are really the only knocks against this model.